psychemedia/eurydice-resources/resources/foundering_of_the_eurydice.md

 From Our Own Correspondent, Ventnor, Monday

 Finding that the two poor fellows who had such a narrow escape from the sinking of the ill-fated Government training-ship Eurydice were sufficiently convalescent to admit of an interview, I spent a short time with them in their bed-room this morning, and elicited a few facts from them concerning tha terrible catastrophe.
 These poor fellows, Benjamin Cuddiford and Sidney Fletcher, did not appear to be very communicative, but thay exhibited no particular studied desire to withhold any facts.
 Cuddiford, a powerful-looking man, about 35, was second captain on the quarterdeck, and belongs to Plymouth.
 Fletcher is a youth about 20 years of age, and was qualifying as seaman.
 From Cuddiford's statement, which was confirmed by Fletcher, it appears that the Eurydice left Bermuda on the 6th instant, having on board ber full complement o officers and men, with about 300 men and boys in training for her Majesty's navy.
 There were also Colonel Ferrier and five other officers of the Royal Engineers on board, with Colonel Ferrier's servant.
 They had a fine voyage homeward, with the exception of one day's rough sea.
 As they passed Bonchurch and Ventnor shortly after mid-day the vessel was in full sail, and there appeared not the slightest premonitory indication of the awful event.
 Part of the men and boys were below deck at the time, and some of them were asleep in their berths, having gone off duty at noon.
 At the moment of the catastrophe they were thrown bodily from their sleeping postures, and as they rushed to the gangways they were met by the sea and carried below with the ill-fated vessel.
 There were others firmly locked in the cells below deck, and several were in irons for various misdemeanours.
 There were six of these prisoners on board, being transferred to Portsmouth — four from her Majesty's ship Rover, which was in the company of the Eurydice on the West Indian station, one from the brig Martin, and one from the Bermuda dockyard.
 After passing Bonchurch the ship was sailing apparently in safety, when a sudden squall from the W.N.W. caught hold of her canvas, and, with the aid of an immense sea which broke upon the port side of the hull, she was quickly thrown on her beam ends.
 The captain was at his post, and instantly gave orders to take in the lower studding-sail, which Cuddiford, who was on deck at the time, seized hold of and let go, hastening afterwards to the side of the captain at the stern of the vessel.
 Other men had been ordered aloft, and were in the act of taking in the royals when the ship sank, carrying all hands with her.
 There were only four guns on board, bnt they were all fast, and did not seem to move from the port holes.
 She was what the seamen call a "stiff"' vessel, and the hands considered her safe, particularly in regard to the unlooked-for casualty of capsizing.
-When she heeled over a rush was made for the starboard boat, but they were unable to clear her from her davits and she was stove in ; but as to the boat to windward, that was lifted so high in the air aa to be out of all reach, and it was useless to attempt to utilise it.
+When she heeled over a rush was made for the starboard boat, but they were unable to clear her from her davits and she was stove in ; but as to the boat to windward, that was lifted so high in the air as to be out of all reach, and it was useless to attempt to utilise it.
 It had been a beautiful day, and the port doors had been unsuspectingly left open, and when the vessel heeled over the sea rushed into these open ports like a torrent, and the hands on deck plunged into the sea as the craft went down.
 The captain bravely remained on the deck till nearly every man who was on the upper deck had jumped overboard, and so far as the survivors could remember he went down with the ship.
 Suddenly thrown into the raging sea, the seamen struggled and cried for assistance, but there was none to help.
-Tha two men who were saved are good swimmers, aad they say they were in the water about an hour.
+Tha two men who were saved are good swimmers, and they say they were in the water about an hour.
 They could see the cliffs as the snowstorm cleared away, and they struggled hard to reach the shore, but all their efforts proved ineffectual.
 They were on the verge of despair, when, to make bad worse, they saw to their horror an immense sea rushing towards them and threatening speedy destruction.
 In their last hope they turned upon the coming wave and in terror awaited their fate.
 As if by a miracle they found themselves again on the surface of the water.
 After this swell had spent itself, and again looking round, they discovered a short distance away a schooner which had weathered the terrible storm.
 By this time they were almost exhausted, but they took fresh courage from the sight of the schooner, which was bound for Poole, and raised their hands as a signal of distress.
 When hauled on board they became unconscious, but recovered before they were landed at Ventnor.

 From other sources it seems that the schooner made signals to the shore, while on board they were doing all they could to restore the poor sea-men, having also picked up Colonel Ferrier, Lieutenant Tabor, and an able seaman who has not get been identified, but is supposed to be named Bennett.
-All were alive when picked up by the schooner— the Emma, of Poole— but the two officers and the unknown seaman had expired before they reached the shore at Ventnor, whither they were taken by a Deal lugger, which had been chartered by the coaatguards and taken off to the Emma by Chief-officer Clark, of the Ventnor station.
+All were alive when picked up by the schooner— the Emma, of Poole— but the two officers and the unknown seaman had expired before they reached the shore at Ventnor, whither they were taken by a Deal lugger, which had been chartered by the coastguards and taken off to the Emma by Chief-officer Clark, of the Ventnor station.
 Lieutenant Tabor was found clinging to a locker which had been washed from the foundered ship.

 Cuddiford and Fletcher left Ventnor by the 2.10 train this afternoon for Portsmouth, there to undergo an examination by the Admiral of the Port.
 The Eurydice is now lying, it is thought, on a ledge, drifted there by the rough sea.
 She stands with a slight list, but at low water several feet of her upper masts are observable with the topsails furled.
 During the day two Government tugs have been at the scene of the wreck.